Maisie Peters discography

-The discography of the English singer-songwriter Maisie Peters consists of two studio albums, one soundtrack album, two extended plays (EPs) and 31 singles (including four as a featured artist).
-Peters independently released her first single, "Place We Were Made", in August 2017 and, four months later, released her second single, "Birthday".
-The songs gained attention in indie-pop circles and she then signed with Atlantic Records UK.
-Under Atlantic, she released various singles, notably "Worst of You", as well as her two EPs, Dressed Too Nice for a Jacket and It's Your Bed Babe, It's Your Funeral.
+The discography of the English singer-songwriter Maisie Peters consists of three studio albums, one soundtrack album, two extended plays (EPs), thirty singles (including five as a featured artist), six promotional singles and twenty music videos (including two as a featured artist).
+Peters independently released her first single, "Place We Were Made", in 2017, followed up by her second single, "Birthday".
+The songs gained attention in indie-pop circles, after which she signed with Atlantic Records UK.
+With Atlantic, she released two extended plays, Dressed Too Nice for a Jacket (2018) and It's Your Bed Babe, It's Your Funeral (2019).
+In 2020, Peters contributed the song "Smile" to the soundtrack album Birds of Prey.
+She was later contracted to write and sing the soundtrack for the second series of the Apple TV+ original series Trying.